whykay/coding-grace-netlifycms/src/events/mini-bootcamp-nontech-founders.md

 ---
 title: Mini-bootcamp for Non-Tech Founders
 description: "A mini-bootcamp for Non-Tech Founders covering a areas in tech while navigating the space"
+how: "Once you sign up, read the pre-requisites to set up your machine, any questions, email contact@codinggrace.com.
+In the meantime, you will receive a link and details on videos to view before the workshop, and how to join the session and we will make sure everyone is setup before we proceed with the workshop.
+And ask questions at any time during the workshop, we have mentors on hand to help you."
 author: Vicky Twomey-Lee
 date: 2021-08-04
 event_startdate: 2021-10-01T15:00:00Z